Advisory Committee on Disability Compensation

 • provide on-going advice on the most appropriate means of responding to the needs of veterans relating to disability compensation in the future.

-Note: VASRD = VA Schedule for Rating Disabilities, which is located at 38 C.F.R. chap.
+Note: VASRD = VA Schedule for Rating Disabilities, 38 C.F.R. chap.
 1, pt.
 4.

-There are a total of 27 VA advisory committees; 17 statutory, and 10 nonstatutory, all of which are designed to provide advice on selected VA programs and policies.
+There are a total of 27 VA advisory committees; 17 statutory, and 10 non-statutory, all of which are designed to provide advice on selected VA programs and policies.

 U.S. General Services Administration (GSA) Committee Management Secretariat